AdaCore/training_material/courses/ada_essentials/100_packages/88-packages.lab.rst

 * Requirements

-   - Create a program to build a list of simple mathematical equations and then print out if, for each equation in the list, the result would be in range
+  - Create a program to build a list of simple mathematical equations
+  - For each equation, print out if the result would be in range

-      - Equations are two floating point numbers and a simple operation (+, -, *, /)
+    - Equations are two real numbers and a simple operation (+, -, *, /)

-* Hints

-   - You should create the following packages
+* Hint: create (at least) three packages

+  - **Types** creates

+    - Numeric type with a range
+    - Equation record type
-      - Types package that creates a numeric range, an equation record type, and a mechanism to convert the record to a string
+    - Mechanism to convert the record to a string

+  - **Validation**

-      - Validation package to verify that the equation result would be in range
+    - Verifies equation result would be in range

+  - **List** contains

+    - List of equations
-      - List package to store the list of equations, and a mechanism to retrieve each item in the list
+    - Mechanism to retrieve each item in the list

   - Remember: :code:`with package_name;` gives access to :code:`package_name`

 ----------------------------------------------
 Creating Packages in :toolname:`GNAT Studio`